troglobit/inadyn/README.md

 	}

-The generic plugin can also be used with providers that require the client's new IP in the update request.
+The generic plugin can also be used with providers that require the client's new IP addres in the update request.
 Here is an example of how this can be done if we *pretend* that <http://dyn.com> is not supported by inadyn.
 The `ddns-path` differs between providers and is something you must figure out.
 The support pages sometimes list this under an API section, or similar.

     # This emulates default@dyndns.org